MattTheTekie/extras/firefox-extensions/firefox-hotkey-url-abc/README.md

 About:

 Assign keys to a specific website.
-When you press the assigned key that is specified in the settings, the site assigned to this key opens in the current tab (via redirect)
+When you press the assigned Key and URL that is set in the setting, it's opening in the current or new tab (if you input a specific parameter).

 Notice:
 · Addon tries to stop working when entering text.